fmaste/Haskell/doc/TypeCheckingAndInference.md

 # Type Checking and Type Inference in Action

-The most difficult part in Haskell for beginners is the type system and the compiler's error messages.
+One of the most difficult part of Haskell for beginners is the type system and the compiler's error messages.
 Most of this arise from how type classes work and how we are used to think about classes and it's implementations in object oriented languages or how operators work on dynamically typed languages.

 Evolving the type system towards type safety to try to eliminates a large class of erroneous programs while allowing as much good programs as possible is not an